qcheng-dev/personal-site/src/data/about.md

-My areas of focus in research are:
+A researcher, scientist, engineer or whatever.
+This is my personal website.
+My research focus are:

 * AIOps for Cloud Services:
   - Development of AI-powered DevOps solutions for cloud services, with a focus on health monitoring, diagnosis, and prediction.